Industrial Deafness Claim: How To Show Your Employer Is Legally Responsible To Pay You Compensation

 The government has set guidelines as to what is a safe level based on current scientific knowledge.

 Your employer can reduce noise in the workplace by designing quieter machinery or using better sound insulation.

-How do you show that your employer is responsible in the eyes of the law for your industrial deafness claim?
+How do you show that your employer is responsible in the eyes of the law for your hearing loss?

 The UK law sets out the safe level of noise in the workplace which can be tested by a device known as an audiogram.
 If the noise levels are too high – your employer must provide you with hearing protection or he will most likely be responsible for your industrial deafness claim.

 If your employer has provided you with hearing protection – his legal responsibility will depend upon whether the hearing protection was adequate.
 The fact that you have suffered hearing loss suggests that it was inadequate.

 Taking into account the law as to noise levels – the same procedure as for a work injury claim can be followed to show your employer’s legal responsibility.

 Can you still claim if you were provided with hearing protection, but didn’t always use it?

 In most cases the answer to this question is “yes” – especially if your supervisor knew that some employees did not use the ear protection.

 You now know what industrial deafness is, the duties on your employer to ensure that the noise levels at work will not cause hearing damage and how to show your employer is legally responsible for your compensation claim.